tempflip/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Layer visualizations

 In order to visualise the network I need to rebuild it in a slightly different form -- in order to do update in the weights I can't have Dropout layers, so I'm getting rid of them.
-After rebuilding the network, I am setting to it's layers the trained layers from my original network:
+After rebuilding the network, I am setting the weights of trained layers of my original network:

 ```
 vis_model.layers[3].set_weights(layer_dict['conv1'].get_weights())